 Many people say that they enjoy what they do for a living, but being a pet sitter is one of the few professions a person must do with love.
 This is because you will be taking care of a living creature and you need to make an emotional commitment to this business and the furry animals that are a part of it.
 You will never make it in this business if you enter it simply because you want to be an entrepreneur and earn an impressive amount of money.

 In addition to the joy of playing with cute animals and working, you will also have to face seeing some animals in pain, because you will be working together with clients in resolving the health and behavioral issues with pets, and these tend to arise rather often.

 Working Hours That Are Not That Traditional

 Pet sitters do not exactly have the luxury to work from Monday to Friday, from nine to five.
 In many cases, they work in the evenings, during weekends and holidays.
 These are actually the busiest days for sitters.
-Do not be afraid; this does not mean that you will need to work 24/7, but you will have to limit the number of clients, or hire assistants if you want to stay sane.
+Do not be afraid; this does not mean that you will need to work 24/7, but you will have to limit the number of clients or hire assistants if you want to stay sane.

-As the primary caregiver for the animal, a pet sitter is the go-to contact for the pet owners before the veterinarian.
-When your assistant, or one of the contractors cannot make it to their scheduled sits, you may be the one who will have to step in.
+As the primary caregiver for the animal, a pet sitter is a go-to contact for the pet owners before the veterinarian.
+When your assistant or one of the contractors cannot make it to their scheduled sits, you may be the one who will have to step in.
 Pet sitters cannot just leave an animal in a house or apartment for a couple of days when the sitters are busy.